All salon owners must have a good salon business plan.

 It doesn’t matter how good you are at your craft if people don’t know your salon exists.

-But marketing is much more than activities that attract new clients to your salon.
-It can influence all the 7 ways you can grow your salon business
+But marketing is more than activities that attract new clients to your salon.
+It can influence all the 7 ways you can grow your salon business.

 But where do you start?
 There are so many salon marketing activities you could put in place.

-The choice of salon marketing activities to implement depends on the challenges your salon face.
+The choice of salon marketing activities to implement depends on your salon’s challenges.
 If you need to build salon clientele fast, you should focus on that.
 If you need to get your existing clients to come more often, you should focus on that.

 In this section of your business plan, you need to make those choices and decide on the activities you need to do to set your salon up for success.

-Let’s go through what you should consider and an example of what this could look like in your salon business plan.
+Let’s review what you should consider and provide an example of what this could look like in your salon business plan.

 Picking the Salon Marketing Activities to Focus on